Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_OUTPUTINFO

-Returns randomness (rcv and rseed (after ZIP202)) for a sapling output (if needed for the transaction)
+Returns randomness (rcv and rseed (after ZIP202)) for a sapling output.
+This command requires you already called the INS_INITTX_SAPLING.
+This command requires you already called the correct number of INS_GET_SPENDINFO.
+This command requires that it is needed to extract outputinfo.

 #### Command